5 Terrifying Flash Floods In Arizona

 Scientists predict that there might be more storms.

 Climate scientists say that it is normal for Arizona to experience heavy rainfall from time to time, even though it is a desert.
 However, they say there is definitely a trend of increasingly wet weather in the area, in addition to more extreme storms.
-They believe that climate change may be contributing to creating larger, stronger, and more damp storms that last longer and cause more rain.
-They say that warming oceans are allowing these Pacific Hurricanes to come further north, affecting areas like Southern California and Arizona more often.
+They believe that climate change may be contributing to larger, stronger, and longer storms that cause more rain.
+They say that warming oceans are allowing these Pacific hurricanes to come further north, affecting areas like Southern California and Arizona more often.

 Share this post on: